DirkTorre/DirkTorre/README.md

 | Bioinformatics               | Python, R, Linux |
 | GUI Development              | Python           |

-# Rough calculation of years of experiences
+# Rough calculation of years of experience

 This reflects only the verifiable time spent learning and working on these subjects; the actual total is greater due to concurrent experiences.